awsdocs/aws-systems-manager-user-guide/doc_source/sysman-manual-agent-install.md

 ## Amazon Linux and Amazon Linux 2<a name="agent-install-al"></a>

 Connect to your Amazon Linux or Amazon Linux 2 instance and perform the following steps to install SSM Agent\.

+**Note**
+If you use a `yum` command to update SSM Agent on a managed instance after the agent has been installed or updated using the SSM document `AWS-UpdateSSMAgent`, you might see the following message: "Warning: RPMDB altered outside of yum\."
+This message is expected and can be safely ignored\.

 Perform these steps on each instance that will run commands using Systems Manager\.

 **Important**
 SSM Agent is installed, by default, on Amazon Linux *base* AMIs dated 2017\.09 and later\.
 SSM Agent is also installed, by default, on Amazon Linux 2 AMIs\.